TDG-Platform/docs/DG_DSM_MVP_ver1.md

 ﻿## DG Digital Surface Model MVP

 This document describes the end-to-end application of the Satellite Stereo Pipeline (satellite_stereo_pipeline) and DSM Sweep (dsm_Sweep) Tasks to produce a digital surface model (DSM) from in-track stereo pair images.
+DSM Sweep removes spikes and fills holes that remain after the initial DSM processing by the Satellite Stereo Pipeline.

 #### TABLE OF CONTENTS